 Olympic cyclist Olivia Podmore dead at 24, shortly after Instagram post detailing mental health 'struggle'

-Fellow Olympian Eric Murray said he was with Padmore the day before her death and had no idea something was wrong
+Fellow Olympian Eric Murray and friend said she had no idea something was wrong

-The Olympic community is mourning the sudden death of New Zealand cyclist Olivia Podmore who died this week at 24-years-old.
+The Olympic community is mourning the sudden death of New Zealand cyclist Olivia Podmore at 24 years old.
 The rider’s mental health is being looked at as a possible clue into her passing.

 Podmore, who represented her country in the 2016 Olympic Games in Rio and 2018 Commonwealth Games, was reported dead on Monday by multiple outlets.
-Cycling New Zealand confirmed the news of her passing the following day on social media.
+Cycling New Zealand confirmed the news of her death the following day on social media.

 SIMONE BILES SUGGEST LARRY NASSAR’S ABUSE MAY HAVE WEIGHED ON HER AT TOKYO OLYMPICS